 Simple rules apply to most grow environments, (in this article we assume you know that your plants need water, light, air & nutrients)

-Wether you have a a grow room, grow tent or poly tunnel in which you grow your plants, one would want the entire air volume to be exchanged at least once per minute.
+Whether you have a grow room, grow tent or polytunnel in which you grow your plants, one would want the entire air volume to be exchanged at least once per minute.
 This will ensure that stale warm air as well as the air depleted of CO2, can be exchanged with fresh CO2 rich air for your plants to process into oxygen.
-Around the coastal areas in South Africa we have a CO2 count of approximately 400ppm (at time of writing - this gradually increases due to global warming), generally speaking many plants can tolerate CO2 levels of about 1500ppm dependant on species/variety, increased CO2 has a steroid like effect on the plants enhancing their abilities for light collection, nutrient uptake which in turn leads to maximum yields.
-CO2 in covered in our article How to Increase your indoor yield with CO2
+Around the coastal areas in South Africa we have a CO2 count of approximately 400ppm (at time of writing - this gradually increases due to global warming), generally speaking many plants can tolerate CO2 levels of about 1500ppm dependant on species/variety, increased CO2 has a steroid-like effect on the plants enhancing their abilities for light collection, nutrient uptake which in turn leads to maximum yields.
+CO2 is covered in our article How to Increase your indoor yield with CO2

 Nutrient Feeding Charts & Schedules

-**Please note this page is currently in development, however here are some other valuable resources you could have a look at in the interim:
+**Please note this page is currently in development, however, there are some other valuable resources you could have a look at in the interim:

 - Keep checking back for more as the page is being updated.